relationalexistence/UCF-GUTT/example/README.md

 Python 3.8+.
 Standard library only — `fractions`, `dataclasses`, `enum`, `math`, `sys`, `typing`.
 No installation, no third-party dependencies, nothing to pin.

 ---

+## Version and reproducibility

+This README describes **`Ucf_math_demos.py` v1.0.0**.
+The module is intentionally standard-library only and does not require a build step.
+Reproducibility comes from exact integer and rational arithmetic, not from floating-point numerical tolerance: every numeric assertion is a bit-exact equality between `fractions.Fraction` or `int` values, which will reproduce on any Python 3.8+ interpreter regardless of platform or math library.

+Unlike `RE_in_a_teacup_v3.py`, this module does not perform proposition firing, does not build relational tensors, and does not generate Coq cross-check tables or `CITATION.cff` files.
+Its purpose is narrower: arithmetic demonstration of selected number and division theorems.

+---